AndraxDev/teslasoft-id-client/README.md

 # Teslasoft ID client
 This library enable you to authenticate users through Teslasoft ID.
-Also this app can help you to personalize user experience by saving app's settings into Teslasoft ID account and syncing it between multiple devices.
+Also this library can help you to personalize user experience by saving app's settings into Teslasoft ID account and syncing it between multiple devices.

 ## Installation